Pythm/ad-ElectricalManagement/README.md

         message_title:str = kwargs.get('message_title', 'Home Assistant')
         message_recipient:str = kwargs.get('message_recipient', True)
         also_if_not_home:bool = kwargs.get('also_if_not_home', False)

-        self.ADapi.call_service(f'notify/{message_recipient}',
+        data:dict = kwargs:get('data', {})

+        for re in message_recipient:
+            self.ADapi.call_service(f'notify/{re}',
                 title = message_title,
                 message = message,
+                data = data,
                 namespace = self.namespace
             )
 ```

 ### Weather Sensors
+I recommend setting up the [ad-Weather](https://github.com/Pythm/ad-Weather) application.
+This tool consolidates all your weather sensors into one application, and it publishes an event to other applications whenever there is a sensor update.

+Please note that any weather sensors integrated with climateCommander will take precedence over the ad-Weather app.

 The app relies on the outside temperature to log and calculate electricity usage.
-If no `outside_temperature` sensor is defined, the app will attempt to retrieve data from the [Met.no](https://www.home-assistant.io/integrations/met/) integration or other weather sensor in HA.
 Climate entities set heating based on the outside temperature.

 In addition, you can configure rain and anemometer sensors.
 These are used by climate entities where you can define a rain amount `rain_level` (Defaults to 3) and wind speed `anemometer_speed` (Defaults to 40) to increase heating.